ziobudda/n8n-json/README.md

 2. Add a "JSON Storage" node
 3. Select the "Read" operation
 4. Enter the key to retrieve
 5. Ensure the file path matches the one used for saving
 6. Execute the node

+### Delete a value

+1. Create a new workflow
+2. Add a "JSON Storage" node
+3. Select the "Delete" operation
+4. Enter the key to delete
+5. Ensure the file path matches the one used for saving
+6. Execute the node